Here’s something most investors don’t realize: there’s a gap in the apartment market that savvy buyers can exploit.

 Commercial real estate agent who understands multi-family valuation and transaction processes.
 Different expertise than residential agents.

 Commercial mortgage broker with access to lenders serving this property type.
 They know which lenders are competitive for different deal sizes.
+Review our guide on how to finance your first multifamily building for detailed financing options.

 Real estate attorney experienced in commercial transactions.
 The contracts are different.

-Commercial property manager if you wonβt self-manage.
+Commercial property manager if you won’t self-manage.
 Interview multiple options and check references from other building owners.

 Commercial appraiser who understands income-based valuation.